-If the unit has a downblast (DB) discharge, install the supply air duct now.
-If the unit requires a return air duct, install it now.
-If the unit has a horizontal (HZ) discharge, wait until the base unit is installed before installing the supply duct.
 Good duct practices should be followed for all ductwork.
 All ductwork should be installed in accordance with SMACNA and AMCA guidelines, NFPA 96 and all local codes.
-Refer to the CAPS submittal for the ductwork sizes.
+Reference the CAPS submittal for ductwork sizes.

-The use of a duct adapter is recommended on a downblast (DB) arrangement to align the ductwork with the supply unit and is only a guide and is not to be used as ductwork support.
+The use of a duct adapter is recommended on a downblast (DB) arrangement to align the ductwork with the supply unit.
+The duct adapter is only a guide and is not to be used as a support for the ductwork.